 So, what’s not to love about French weddings?
 Beautiful locations, all night partying and family and friends coming together over lots and lots of champagne.

 I know my client fully enjoy their day instead of worrying about putting out fires fixing mistakes.
 No matter the amount of planning, there’s always a chance that something could go wrong.
 Professionals can handle the pressure.
-They are skilled at thinking on their feet and can execute ‘plan B’ in time.
+We are skilled at thinking on our feet and can execute ‘plan B’ in time.
 A planner’s quick thinking can help turn a potential disaster into a positive experience.
-A wedding planner can keep your wedding on track, without hardly any item falling behind on schedule.
+A wedding planner can keep your wedding on track, with nothing falling behind schedule.

 France has become a popular wedding destination thanks to its beautiful array of vistas, locations, cuisine, weather and venues.
 A change of scenery for your wedding will also guarantee for a real holiday in the south of France.
 So, join me and let’s plan your French wedding together.
 To learn more about my events, click here.